open-edge-insights/eii-deployment-tool-frontend/README.md

 ## Configuration

-  * The frontend server will run on the port defined at the env variable PORT in docker-compose.yml
+  * The frontend server will run on the port defined at the env variable PORT in docker-compose.yml.
+  * The frontend server will run in dev mode (http/insecure) or prod mode (https/secure) depending on the env variable 'dev_mode' in docker-compose.yml.
+    By default prod mode is enabled.

+    ```
+    dev_mode: "false"
+    ```

 ## Running the tool